OnlyNico43/gin-cors/README.md

 }
 ```

-Done now your application is equipped with a basic cors configuration
+Done, now your application is equipped with a basic cors configuration

 ## How to configure